TYPO3-extensions/sphinx/Documentation/UserManual/SphinxDocumentationViewer/Index.rst

 Layouts
 """""""

-Extensions' manuals may be rendered with different "layouts":
+Extension manuals may be rendered with different "layouts":

 - **Static:** This renders and shows the HTML version;